postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 ## Metrics pushed to New Relic

-The following metrics and their values are pushed from Postman to New Relic:
+The following metrics and their values are pushed from Postman to New Relic.

 | Metric | Level | Individual Attributes |
 |--------|--------|--------|